ignacio2194/ignacio2194/README.md

 <h1 >💫 About Me</h1>
 <p>Hi, my name is Ignacio!
-I am a software developer from Argentina<p>
+I am a front-end developer from Argentina<p>

 ## 🌐 Socials: